You can mount one or more Persistent Volume Claims (PVCs) directly to your Hazelcast cluster.

 Each PVC will be mounted at

-Features that require persistent storage (such as diagnostics, persistence, or the CP Subsystem) can reference the PVC by specifying its name, using the appropriate field (e.g.,
+Features that require persistent storage (such as diagnostics, persistence, or the CP Subsystem) can reference the PVC by specifying its in the appropriate field (e.g.

 Example: Configure diagnostics with a named PVC